|AT A GLANCE||PRICING||HEADLINE|

 Since we know you probably don’t want to destroy your Casper mattress just to see what the inside looks like, we defaced the one we have instead.
 It’s another all-foam mattress with four layers of different foams.

-What’s special about the Casper is the zoned transition layer, and it’s something a few mattress brands are incorporating in their mattress.
+What’s special about the Casper is the zoned transition layer, and it’s something a few brands are incorporating in their mattress.
 The middle third of the transition layer is a slab of firm foam to support your hips and trunk, and the bottom and top third are soft foam to provide pressure relief where you need it.
 It’s a subtle change, but has proven to be really effective and comfortable based on our tests and its popularity with the public.

 This bed also contains memory foam, so you might be thinking the mattress has somewhat of a memory foam feel.
 This is actually not the case with Casper.
 Since you have such a small layer of memory foam with different poly foams above and below it, it has a soft neutral-foam feel instead.
 This is why it feels different than a Yogabed even though they’re both rated similarly in terms of firmness.

 Casper just feels like a generally comfortable all-foam mattress, while you can feel the memory foam peeking through in a Yogabed.
-Regardless of whether you sleep on your side, stomach, back, or a combination of the three, Casper will be accommodating to your sleeper type.
+Regardless of whether you sleep on your side, stomach, back, or a combination of the three, Casper should be accommodating to your sleeper type.